Trinity College, Oxford: Trinity College

 Trinity College was founded in 1555 by Sir Thomas Pope, on land bought following the abolition of Durham College during the period of Protestant Reformation, whose buildings housed the original foundation.
 Pope was a Catholic who had no surviving children, and he hoped that by founding a college he would be remembered in the prayers of its students.
 His remains are still encased beside the chapel altar.
 The original foundation provided for a president, 12 fellows, and 12 scholars, and for up to 20 undergraduates.
 The fellows were required to take Holy Orders and to remain unmarried.

 The college remained an all-male institution until 1979, when (in common with a number of other Oxford colleges) it admitted its first women undergraduates.
 It is now fully co-educational and co-residential.
 Between 2015 and 2017, 41.1% of UK undergraduates admitted to Trinity came from state schools.

-Trinity was one of the locations used for filming of the original series Brideshead Revisited; its grounds were also, in part, the basis for Fleet College in Charles Finch's The Last Enchantments.
+Trinity was one of the locations used for filming of the 1981 TV serial Brideshead Revisited; its grounds were also, in part, the basis for Fleet College in Charles Finch's The Last Enchantments.
 Trinity has also featured heavily in episodes of Inspector Morse, Lewis and Endeavour.

 Dame Hilary Boulding, formerly principal of the Royal Welsh College of Music and Drama, succeeded Sir Ivor Roberts as president in August 2017.